Content-defined chunking runs approximately as fast as gzip and can achieve compression ratios better than 100:1 on certain classes of data.

 This doesn't quite work.
-The hash acts to uniformly distribute the chunk boundaries, as we expected.
-On average, we encounter such a hash once every 11kB.
+The hash does act to uniformly distribute the chunk boundaries, as we expected.
 But whenever any of the content in a chunk changes, its end boundary also changes.
 Which means that the next chunk's content also changes, which means that its end boundary also changes, etc. A single chunk changing its boundary cascades into all the following chunks!

 We need the chunk boundaries to stay relatively stable, even if there are changes to the content of the chunk.
 We can use a clever trick: instead of using the entire chunk to generate a hash, we just use just the trailing 64 bytes.
 That should be enough to get a good distribution of boundaries, but now a boundary doesn't move unless a change occurs very close to it.
 And even when a boundary does move, it doesn't cascade into the following ones.